kochlisGit/CILv3D/README.md

 # CILv3D
-This repository contains the implementation described in the paper: CILv3D - Scaling Multi-Frame Transformers for End-to-End Driving
+This repository contains the implementation described in the paper: CILv3D - Scaling Multi-Frame Transformers for End-to-End Driving....